History of Forex Trading

 Automated Forex Trading Platforms

-Most widely used platform for forex trading is MetaTrader4, also known as MT4.
-It provides its own automated trading platform with a propriety scripting language MQL4/MQL5 which is an object-oriented language such as C++.
+Most widely used algorithmic trading platform for forex trading is MetaTrader4, also known as MT4.
+It provides its own algorithmic trading platform with a propriety scripting language MQL4/MQL5 which is an object-oriented language such as C++.
 MT4 also has in-built robots and strategies which can be used directly for trading.
 Starting automated trading in forex using any trading or back-testing platform requires certain knowledge and skill sets.

 Learning About Forex Trading Strategies